scottishgovernment/resources.mygov.scot/content-standards/delivery/quality-assurance/reviewing-and-fact-checking.md

 ---
 layout: default
-title:  "Reviewing and Fact Checking"
+title:  "Reviewing and fact checking"
 parent: quality-assurance
 summary: "Guidance on peer review and fact checking process as part of the content lifecycle."
 index: 4
 category: quality-assurance
-permalink: /content-standards/delivery/quality-assurance/reviewing-and-fact-checking/
+permalink: /content-standards/content-delivery/quality-assurance/reviewing-and-fact-checking/
 ---

-Making sure your content is well written and accurate.

 ## What it is